aiverify-foundation/aiverify-developer-tools/docs/plugins/widget/InputBlock.md

 Developers should implement the methods as defined to provide meaningful summary and track progress of the input block completion.
 The `validate` method tells the portal whether the input block data is valid.

+!!! note
     If the input block summary `validate` function return false, then the portal will not allow report generation until the input block data validate success.
 If the input block does not require the data to be validated before generating report, then developer should return true for this function.